germankrause/pulumi-ts-substacks-example/README.md

 # Description
 Example of pulumi [micro-stacks](https://www.pulumi.com/docs/using-pulumi/organizing-projects-stacks/#micro-stacks) approach implementation with typescript.
+The Kubernetes-based infrastructure is considered here, but the approach could be applied to any stack that needs to be run in multiple steps.

 ### Motivation
 As described in [this pulumi blog post](https://www.pulumi.com/blog/micro-stacks-organizing-pulumi-programs/), we could achieve the micro-stacks approach by creating separate pulumi projects.
 This looks cool at first glance, but it has some drawbacks: